Scardovia wiggsiae

 Scardovia wiggsiae is a species of bacterium in the family Bifidobacteriaceae.
 In 2011, a study carried out using anaerobic culture conditions allowed the identification of a newly named species, Scardovia wiggsiae [], which was significantly associated with severe ECC (Early childhood caries, a particularly severe manifestation of carious pathology affecting children between birth and 71 months of age).
 The paper of Bossù et al. 2020 [] shows that S. wiggsiae forms biofilm and illustrates for the first time with high resolution scanning electron microscopy images the morphology of this bacterium and its biofilm.
-Images were obtained usingn original scanning electron microscopy protocol, the OsO_{4}-RR-TA-IL treatment.
+Images were obtained using original scanning electron microscopy protocol, the OsO_{4}-RR-TA-IL treatment.
 The biofilm had an intricate three-dimensional architecture made of Eps trabeculae, in this structure a complex micro-canalicular system was developed.
 S. wiggsiae has the aspect of an elongated bacterium, without pili or fimbriae.
 It forms clusters of bacteria embedded in the Eps scaffold.